jfdenise/wildfly-catalog/README.md

 ## Exposed Glow information

 * Discoverability and addOn (if the layer is not discoverable) are exposed.
-* Glow rules are not exposed.
-This could be revisited, they seem quite low level.
+* Glow rules are not exposed, they are exposed already in the Glow documentation.

 ## Stability level